-Question Management response What arrangements does the Authority have in place to identify, evaluate and account for litigation or claims?
-The Strategic Enabler of Finance & Resources is advised of any outstanding litigation claims that would have a material impact on the accounts.
+Question Management response 10.
 Is there any actual or potential litigation or claims that would affect the financial statements?
-None noted.
-Have there been any reports from other regulatory bodies, such as HM Revenues and Customs which indicate non-compliance?
-None noted.
+None noted 11.
+What arrangements does the Authority have in place to identify, evaluate and account for litigation or claims?
+See response to 1 above 12.
+Have there been any report from other regulatory bodies, such as HM Revenues and Customs which indicate non-compliance?
+None noted

-Going concern
+Going Concern